peteyan/microstack/DEMO.md

 Create a test instance in your cloud.

-`microstack.launch test`
+`microstack.launch cirros --name test`

-This will launch a machine using the built-in cirros image, and also do some other nice things like setting up security groups.
+This will launch a machine using the built-in cirros image.
 Once the machine is setup, verify that you can ping it, then tear it down.

 ```